TAKE ACTION – Build Communities, Not Prisons!

 - We are in a crisis.
 Aboriginal young people now make up over 50% of the juvenile prison population in NSW, and are 28 times more likely to be placed in juvenile detention than non-Aboriginal young people.
 Yet Aboriginal young people make up less than 3% of the population.

 - NSW cannot afford to ignore Justice Reinvestment approaches.
-It costs over $652 per day or $237,250 annually to imprison one young person.
+It costs over $1000 day to imprison one young person in NSW.
 At a fraction of the cost a young person could be provided with access to mental health services, case workers, youth development programs, employment and training programs, or with rehabilitation programs in local communities.

 Learn more about justice reinvestment